The 3D index and Dehn filling: Attaching layered solid tori

 \subsection{Proof of initial cusp index formula}

 ~\\

-The initial case of the Gang-Yonekura formula for the standard cusp is explicitly summarised in the following statement, whose proof will occupy the rest of this section. \begin{thm} For every $\underline{b} = (b_1,b_2) \in \Z^2$
+The initial case of the Gang–Yonekura formula for the standard cusp given in Theorem~\ref{thm:new_thm_112} is equivalent, using \eqref{eq:cusp_index_b3=0} and \eqref{eqn:compact_version} with $\alpha = -\lambda + \mu$ and $\beta = -\lambda$, to the following statement.
+Its proof will occupy the rest of this section, as well as Section~\ref{sec:proof}.